A BRIEF HISTORY OF GAMES AND LEISURE

 However life was good for rich Saxons.
 In the evenings they feasted and drank.
 During the day the main pastime of the rich was hunting.
 Rich Saxons kept falcons.
 In the evenings apart from feasting they enjoyed storytelling, riddles and games like chess.
-After feasts minstrels or gleemen entertained the lord and his men by playing the harp and singing.
+After feasts minstrels entertained the lord and his men by playing the harp and singing.

 In the Middle Ages the main pastime of the upper class was still hunting.
 Lords hunted deer with packs of dogs and killed them with arrows.
 They also hunted wild boar with spears.
 Both men and women went hawking.
 In the evenings they feasted, danced and played board games such as chess and backgammon.
 In the mid-15th century playing cards arrived in England.